andlessa/HSCP13TeV-paper/docs/manual/source/RunningSModelS.rst

 .. _parameterFilePath:

   * **path**: the absolute (or relative) path to the :ref:`database <databaseStruct>`.
 The user can supply either the directory name of the database, or the path to the :ref:`pickle file <databasePickle>`.
-Since v1.1.3, also http addresses may be given, e.g. http://smodels.hephy.at/database/official113.
+Also http addresses may be given, e.g. https://smodels.github.io/database/official210.
+Multiple databases may be specified using '+' as a delimiter.
+Order matters: results will be overwritten according to the sequence specified.
+The path "official" refers to the official database of your SModelS version -- without fastlim; "official+fastlim" includes fastlim results.
+In addition, the paths "latest+fastlim" and "latest" refer to the latest databases, with and without fastlim results, respectively.
 See the `github database release page <https://github.com/SModelS/smodels-database-release/releases>`_ for a list of public database versions.
+Finally, "debug" refers to a version of the database with extra information that is however not intended for usage by a regular user and only mentioned here for completeness.

 .. _parameterFileAnalyses:

   * **analyses** (list of results): set to ['all'] to use all available results.
 If a list of :ref:`experimental analyses <ExpResult>` is given, only these will be used.
 For instance, setting analyses = CMS-PAS-SUS-13-008,ATLAS-CONF-2013-024 will only use the |results| from `CMS-PAS-SUS-13-008 <https://twiki.cern.ch/twiki/bin/view/CMSPublic/PhysicsResultsSUS13008>`_